ztj7728/milomcp/README.md

 ### Running with Docker

 For a more isolated and reproducible environment, use Docker Compose.
-The official image is available on Docker Hub and is the recommended method for `amd64` architectures.

-1.  **Ensure your `.env` file is configured.**
+1.  **Configure the `.env` file:**
+    Ensure your `.env` file is configured as needed. `docker-compose` will automatically read this file to set up port mappings and environment variables inside the container.

 2.  **Run the container:**
-    This command will automatically pull the `zhoutijie/milomcp:latest` image from Docker Hub and start the service.
+    This command will start the service based on your `.env` configuration.
     ```sh
     docker-compose up -d
     ```
-    If you are on a different architecture or need to build the image from source, run `docker-compose up --build -d` instead.
+    If you need to build the image from source (e.g., on an `arm64` machine), run `docker-compose up --build -d`.

-The server will be available at `http://localhost:3000`.
-The `tools` directory is mounted as a volume, so you can still modify tools on your host machine and use the `/reload` endpoint.
+**Key Point**: Regardless of the method, you only need to change `PORT` and `WS_PORT` in the `.env` file to modify the application's listening ports.
+For Docker, `docker-compose` automatically syncs the port mappings, so you don't need to edit the `docker-compose.yml` file manually.

 ## 📡 API Endpoints